 IIHS Centre for Land Governance

-Strengths and Experience of the CLG@IIHS Team
+Strengths and Experience of the CLG

-• Extensive experience across all levels of government: Multi-state and multi-stakeholder approach.
+• Extensive experience across all levels of government: Multi-state and multi-stakeholder approach

-• Building an ecosystem around land governance: Stakeholder consultation, seminar series, media monitor to track news across the country.
+• Building an ecosystem around land governance: Stakeholder consultation, seminar series, media monitor to track news across the country

 Policy Advisory